AdobeDocs/commerce-admin.en/help/page-builder/2-blocks.md

 ---
-title: 'Walkthrough Part 2: Blocks'
+title: "[!DNL Page Builder] Walkthrough Part 2: Blocks"
-description: Learn the difference between simple blocks and dynamic blocks when using Page Builder.
+description: Learn the difference between simple blocks and dynamic blocks when using [!DNL Page Builder].
 ---
 # Walkthrough Part 2: Blocks

-The following exercise illustrates the difference between [simple blocks](https://docs.magento.com/user-guide/cms/blocks.html) and [dynamic blocks](dynamic-block.md), and how to use Page Builder to create each type of block.
+The following exercise illustrates the difference between [simple blocks](https://docs.magento.com/user-guide/cms/blocks.html) and [dynamic blocks](dynamic-block.md), and how to use [!DNL Page Builder] to create each type of block.

 >[!NOTE]
 >
->Page Builder has a new content type called _Banner_, which is featured in the first walkthrough exercise and is unrelated to the previous banner functionality.
+>[!DNL Page Builder] has a new content type called _Banner_, which is featured in the first walkthrough exercise and is unrelated to the previous banner functionality.
 What was previously the Banner option in the [Content menu](https://docs.magento.com/user-guide/cms/content-menu.html), is now _Dynamic Block_.

 ![Dynamic block in the storefront](./assets/pb-tutorial2-dynamic-block-storefront.png)<!-- zoom -->